SKKUAutoLab/ETSS-06-Anomaly/README.md

 For the AV-TAU dataset, please download it from this [repository](https://github.com/HarryHsing/EchoTraffic)

+For the nexar-collision-prediction dataset, please download it from this [link](https://www.kaggle.com/competitions/nexar-collision-prediction)

 ### 2.5.
 Surveillance Traffic Anomaly Detection Datasets
 For the TUMTrafficQA dataset, please download it from this [repository](https://github.com/TraffiX-VideoQA/TraffiX-Qwen)

 For the WWC dataset, please download it from this [repository](https://github.com/VICA-Lab-HKUST-GZ/WWC-Predictor)

+For the ACCIDENT dataset, please download it from this [link](https://www.kaggle.com/datasets/picekl/accident)

 ## 3. Usage
 ### 3.1.1.
 Supported Models for 2D Industrial Anomaly Detection